 John Paterson plays his shot watched by the Nobles (and Andrew Dickson, the small boy)

-The Duke won the bet and gave John Paterson most of the winnings who legend said built a property called 'Golfer's Land', in Canongate, Edinburgh close to the Palace of Holyrood House.
+The Duke won the bet and gave John Paterson most of the winnings who legend said built a property called 'Golfer's Land', in Canongate, on the Royal Mile in Edinburgh close to the Palace of Holyrood House.
 (More likely he improved the existing property.
 Daniel Wilson in his 'Memorials of Edinburgh' (1891) says property title deeds show his grandfather Nicol Paterson of Leith owned it first; thereafter records show it was used as security for family debts, probably golf betting ones!)

 The Duke placed a Paterson armorial plaque on the building.
 In this 1960 photo (just before demolition), the 1681 square armorial plaque can be seen high-up on the top-right-side next to a small window.

 Today, the replacement building at 77 Canongate at street level (on the Kilderkin Bar & Coffee House) has a replica plaque of John Paterson's Arms with a motto 'Far and Sure' and a crest of a hand bearing a golf club.